Cloodot

 • Conversation context such as contact name, email, and phone number

-The skill code can use these values to call external APIs and return results to your AI agent.
+The skill code uses these values to call external APIs and return results to your AI agent.

 When you configure a skill set with secret fields (API keys, tokens, passwords):

-If you install a public skill set created by another organization and provide secret values:
+If you install a public skill set built by another organization and provide secret values:

 • The skill set code can read your secrets during execution